-Rivers And Streams
+Rivers And Streams In Black and White

 This collection of nature photographs is done in an unusual way: they’re mostly black and white done with an infrared camera.
 Clearly different, this style of picture isn’t everyone’s cup of tea.
 But here along the stream and river banks, I found shooting in infrared to be very unique and beautiful.
 Nature’s beauty is wonderfully enhanced.